-My baby was colicky and was not gaining weight properly, and it turned out there was a specific reason.
-While we tried to figure it out, I began keeping notes about feedings, diapers, sleep.
-(You know, all the stuff your pediatrician asks you about that you are too sleep deprived to remember.)
+My baby was colicky and was not gaining weight properly.
+While we tried to figure out what was going on, I began keeping notes about feedings, diapers, sleep, and behaviors.
+You know, all the stuff your pediatrician asks you about that you are too sleep deprived to remember.

 We saw 6 lactation consultants, 3 pediatricians, 2 holistic practitioners, a doula, and a partridge in a pear tree.
-They all missed it, but because I was writing down my baby's symptoms, I figured it out.
-My baby had a common, yet often misdiagnosed, tongue tie.
+Because I was writing down my baby's symptoms, I was able to figure out what they had all missed - my baby had a common, yet often misdiagnosed, tongue tie.

-Thankfully, this condition is easily treated and my baby's health quickly improved.
+Thankfully, this condition is treatable and my baby's health quickly improved.

 Throughout this, I had put caring for myself on the back burner.
 Needless to say, this did not do wonders for my health.

 As moms, it's easy to fall into the trap of brushing off symptoms while we care for those around us.
 So I expanded my journaling to include myself - what I was eating, how I was sleeping, what was triggering my symptoms.
 Journaling forced me to face reality: I had health issues that I'd been chalking up as "normal" (and was even told this by doctors), but that needed addressing.

 With the help of a women's health physical therapist, a nutritionist, and great programs like Mutu System (of which Duo Diary is an affiliate because they are so amazing), my health improved.
 But it was a long journey, one that no doubt would have been shorter had I been listening to my body earlier and demanded better care for myself than I was getting.

 This was when I discovered the power of journaling as a new mom.